manu-gt-hub/IA/README.md

-AI & LLM Practice Exercises
+🧠 AI & LLM Practice Exercises

-This repository contains a collection of practice exercises focused primarily on Large Language Models (LLMs), with some examples related to traditional Machine Learning (ML).
-It is intended for learning, exploration, and experimentation.
+Welcome to the AI & LLM Practice Exercises repository — a curated collection of hands-on examples focused on Large Language Models (LLMs) and selected traditional Machine Learning (ML) techniques.
+This resource is designed for learning, experimentation, and exploration in the rapidly evolving field of AI.

-What's Inside
+📦 What's Inside

-Prompt engineering and LLM interaction
+🤖 Prompt Engineering & LLM Interaction
+Learn how to craft effective prompts and interact with modern language models.

-Text generation, summarization, and Q&A
+✍️ Text Generation, Summarization & Q&A
+Generate coherent text, summarize documents, and build question-answering pipelines.

-Sentiment analysis
+😊 Sentiment Analysis
+Analyze the tone and emotion behind textual content.

-Basic ML tasks (classification, regression)
+📊 Basic ML Tasks
+Practice common machine learning techniques like:

+Classification
+Regression

-Disclaimer
+⚠️ Disclaimer
 This repository is for educational purposes only.
-The exercises may involve pre-trained models and sample data that can produce biased, inaccurate, or inappropriate results.
-Any downstream use is the sole responsibility of the user.
-These materials are not guaranteed to be suitable for production, commercial, or sensitive applications.
+Some exercises rely on pre-trained models and sample datasets that may produce:

+Biased results
+Inaccurate outputs
+Inappropriate content

+Use at your own risk — the author is not liable for any downstream consequences.